 In April 2016, Greenfield and Cohen were arrested along with some 300 others at the U.S. Capitol during so-called “Democracy Awakening” protests agitating for: (a) an end to Voter ID requirements, and (b) the restoration of an anachronistic provision — requiring mainly Southern states to undergo special federal scrutiny before being permitted to change their election laws in any way — that the Supreme Court had struck from the Voting Rights Act in 2013.

 On May 17, 2016, B&J announced that the proceeds from yet another new ice-cream product, “Empower Mint,” would help fund the North Carolina NAACP’s campaign to repeal that state’s Voter ID law.
 Moreover, the money would also be used to promote legislation designed to get “big money donations from corporations and wealthy elites” out of politics.
 “This flavor,” wrote Greenfield, “helps us connect with Ben & Jerry’s fans” as we “work nationally on trying to help reauthorize the voting rights act.”

 In September 2018, Greenfield and Cohen collaborated with MoveOn.org to initiate a “Take Back Congress” contest where participants were invited to think of creative names for new ice-cream flavors that would promote the congressional campaigns of seven progressive candidates who were running in the upcoming midterm elections.
 Those seven candidates were Democratic House challengers Jess King, Lauren Underwood, Aftab Pureval, J.D Scholten, Ammar Campa Najjar, Stephany Rose Spaulding, and James Thompson.
 In a press release announcing the contest, Greenfield and Cohen said: “We need a Democratic majority to check President Trump’s unrestrained power.”

-Greenfield and Cohen each have a reported net worth of approximately $150 million.
+Greenfield has a reported net worth of approximately $150 million.